MIT Sloan Acceptance Rate, Deconstructed

 MIT Sloan acceptance rate

-Clocking in at just 12.1%, the MIT Sloan acceptance rate in 2021 was the second-lowest of all MBA programs— just behind Stanford GSB and neck-and-neck with Harvard Business School.
-With its relatively small 450-person class size, the Sloan School of Management is one of the highest-ranked MBA programs worldwide and the most exclusive.
-(In 2020, COVID-related adjustments skewed admission rates, giving MIT an unusual 22% acceptance rate.
-But percentages have since settled back down.)
+Clocking in at just 14%, the MIT Sloan acceptance rate for the Class of 2025 was the second-lowest of all MBA programs— just behind Stanford GSB and neck-and-neck with Harvard Business School.
+With its relatively small 409-person class size, the Sloan School of Management is one of the highest-ranked MBA programs worldwide—taking the #4 spot in the latest US News & World Report ranking of the Best Business Schools

-The MIT Sloan School of Management has a multi-faceted appeal.
-Its location in the heart of Boston’s finance, health sciences, and tech industries is one of the school’s strengths, and students frequently collaborate with peers at Harvard’s Kennedy School.
-MIT is naturally a go-to brand for applicants with solid tech bona-fides.
+The MIT Sloan School of Management has a multifaceted appeal.
+One of its strengths is its location in the heart of Boston’s finance, health sciences, and tech industries.
+Students frequently collaborate with peers at Harvard’s Kennedy School, making MIT a go-to brand for applicants with solid tech bona fides.

 However, Sloan is making significant efforts to diversify its class in terms of industries and demographics.
-Women in MIT Sloan’s incoming class increased from 35% in 2015 to 46% in 2021.
-Moreover, the bulk of pre-MBA industries for admitted applicants includes consulting (23%) and financial services (23%), with technology representing a slightly lower percentage of admits than in past years.
+Women in MIT Sloan’s incoming class increased from 35% in 2015 to 46% in 2023.
+Moreover, the bulk of pre-MBA industries for admitted applicants include consulting (26%) and technology (23%), with financial services representing a slightly lower percentage of admits at 17%.

 Drilling Down on the MIT Sloan Acceptance Rate

-To help demystify the MIT Sloan acceptance rate drivers, we evaluated SBC client data from the 2021–2022 season.
+To help demystify the MIT Sloan acceptance rate drivers, we evaluated SBC client data from the past two seasons.
 Our findings show that admit patterns have increasingly relied on qualitative aspects, as seen in Sloan’s unique Cover Letter format.
 MIT also seeks a broader range of applicant attributes, emphasizing data analysis skills and a demonstrated commitment to diversity, equity, and inclusion.

 An applicant’s history of tangible achievement is a major driver for MIT Sloan.
 It can be even more predictive of admissions success than rigid categories such as grades or test scores.

-SBC consultant DeeDee, a former MIT Sloan admissions committee member, says, “MIT Sloan is tech-focused and looks to solve the world’s problems in new ways.
+SBC consultant DeeDee, a former member of the MIT Sloan admissions committee, says, “MIT Sloan is tech-focused and looks to solve the world’s problems in new ways.
 I always sensed a special something, a spark, in the candidates I recommended for admission that set them apart.
 It’s a sense of self not everyone has.”

 The SBC process: